Quran-Journey/backend/docs/README.md

 ![image](./assets/img/docsExample.png)

-The steps to document code are simple:
-1. Add inline comments that describe the endpoints or schemas using OAS.
-2. execute `sh run.sh` to process the docs and serve them on localhost.

-It's that simple.

 To see how you can document the code yourself in more detail, take a look at the files inside of the model and routes folders (particularly lesson.js).
 Notice that the models are documented slightly differently from how the routes are documented.
 After running `sh run.sh`, you can see the documentation at `http://localhost/redoc-static.html`.